Learn

 1 whole head of garlic (i.e. all the cloves from one bulb)

 Sauté in oil or butter.
+Start with all the onions, followed by the fennel, and carrots.
 Once it gets a bit of color, add salt, sage, and oregano.
 Add a little water.
 Let simmer for 5 minutes.
 Blend with an immersion blender.

 Add 500g of thawed, chopped frozen spinach.
 (If you have whole spinach – thawed or fresh – you can add it before blending.)